avalanche-games/avalanche/README.md

 \* We *may* use it, but I(Christian), for some reason, do not want to .-.

 ### Deploy on Linux
-We, Linux developers, have some nice *installation* tools called package managers, they install all dependencies that another package needs automatically, so we have no reason to build anything statically, just make a package to your targeted distro and let the package manager do it's work, you should also release a tar.gz with the binaries and a makefile with a install/uninstall task (crossdistro release).
+Linux developers, have some nice *installation* tools called package managers, they install all dependencies that another package needs automatically, so we have no reason to build anything statically, just make a package to your targeted distro and let the package manager do it's work, you should also release a tar.gz with the binaries and a makefile with a install/uninstall task (crossdistro release).

 ### Deploy on Windows
 On Windows our builds include every library you need, in the deploy tab you can choise if you will build the game statically or dynamically.
 Because of the LGPL coverage, you should use the dll model on Windows.